extenda/actions/cloud-deploy/README.md

 ### Kubernetes Deployment as internal service

-An internal Kubernetes gRPC service that doesn't use Open Policy Agent.
+An internal Kubernetes gRPC service that doesn't use IAM security.
 This service will only be available on the internal domain.

 ```yaml
 kubernetes: